sevora/ramble/README.md

 - [node-mysql2](https://github.com/sidorares/node-mysql2) - fast MySQL driver for Node.js
 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - for our authentication purposes.

+## MySQL Configuration
+It is required that the timezone for the MySQL server be set to UTC for the dates to be in proper format.
+Use [`ddl.sql`](/ddl.sql) to generate the tables for the database.

 ## Environment Variables
 ### ramble-client
 This file can be named `.env` or `.env.development.local` or `.env.production.local` and will adjust transpilation or bundling accordingly to whether it is on development or production matching the file names.